This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Pesto Alfredo: Stir in a tablespoon of pesto for a fresh, herby flavor.
+• Pesto Alfredo: Stir in a tablespoon of pesto for added flavor.

-• Spicy Version: Add a pinch of red pepper flakes or a dash of cayenne pepper for a touch of heat.
+• Spicy Version: Add red pepper flakes or a pinch of cayenne for heat.

-• Mushroom Alfredo: Sauté mushrooms and mix them into the sauce for a savory, earthy note.
+• Mushroom Alfredo: Sauté mushrooms and stir them into the sauce.

-• Seafood Alfredo: Toss in cooked shrimp or scallops for a delicious seafood variation.
+• Seafood Alfredo: Toss in baked shrimp or scallops.

-• Smoked Gouda Variation: Replace the Parmesan with smoked gouda for a bold, smoky flavor.
+• Smoked Gouda Variation: Use smoked gouda instead of Parmesan for a smoky flavor.

 How To Make Alfredo Sauce

-1. Blend the Base: In a 1-quart saucepan over medium heat, combine the heavy cream and lemon juice, stirring until well blended.
-Add the butter and stir gently until it melts completely.
-Once melted, reduce the heat to medium-low and whisk continuously for about 8 minutes, or until the mixture begins to thicken.
+1. Heat the Base: In a 1-quart saucepan over medium heat, stir together the heavy cream and lemon juice.
+Add the butter and stir until melted.
+Reduce heat to medium-low and whisk for about 8 minutes, until the mixture thickens slightly.

-2. Incorporate the Cheese: Stir in the grated Parmesan cheese and a pinch of nutmeg.
-Continue stirring until the cheese has fully melted and the sauce reaches a thicker consistency, about 3 minutes.
+2. Add the Cheese: Stir in the Parmesan and a pinch of nutmeg.
+Continue stirring for about 3 minutes, until the cheese melts and the sauce thickens.

-3. Finish and Serve: Remove the sauce from the heat.
-Toss it with cooked pasta, or use it to coat cooked chicken or shrimp for a rich, creamy meal.
+3. Finish and Serve: Remove from heat.
+Toss with cooked pasta or use over chicken or shrimp.

-Pro Tip: The sauce will continue to thicken as it cools.
-Taste and add 1/8 teaspoon of salt, if needed, to enhance the flavor.
+Note: The sauce thickens as it cools.
+Taste and add 1/8 teaspoon of salt if needed.

 alfredo sauce cooking on a stove.